SasanLabs/VulnerableApp/docs/ProjectUsage.md

 ---
 ### Why VulnerableApp

-There are many tools for finding Web Application Vulnerability like [ZAP](https://github.com/zaproxy), Burp etc but while contributing to these Open Source Tools it is very tough to check if the Payloads added or Scripts added are working as expected.
+There are many tools for finding Web Application Vulnerability like [ZAP](https://github.com/zaproxy), Burp etc but while contributing to these Tools it is very tough to check if the Scan Rule added is working properly.

 ### What used to be the solution